B-Rock and the Bizz

-B-Rock & The Bizz was a hip-hop rap group consisting of producer and rapper/ singer, Baron "B-Rock" Agee, his brother Leevirt Agee from New York City, Paul Costict, and Thaddeus "T-Bird" Maye from Mobile, Alabama.
-Together, Leevirt Agee and T-Bird Maye were known as The Bizz.
+B-Rock & the Bizz was a hip-hop and rap group consisting of producer and rapper/ singer, Baron "B-Rock" Agee, his brother Leevirt Agee from New York City, Paul Costict, and Thaddeus "T-Bird" Maye from Mobile, Alabama.
+Leevirt Agee and T-Bird Maye were known as the Bizz.

 The group is best known for their novelty hip hop and rap hit single, "My Baby Daddy", which peaked at #10 on the Billboard Hot 100 in April 1997.
-The song was the group's only hit making them a one-hit wonder.

 In 1999, Terius "The Dream" Nash replaced T-Bird Maye on the group's second album entitled Porkin' Beans & Wienes.

-In 1997, the female Miami bass hip-hop group, Anquette, released an answer song to "My Baby Daddy" entitled "My Baby Mama".
+In 1997, the female Miami bass hip-hop group Anquette released an answer song to "My Baby Daddy", titled "My Baby Mama".